Erica MacDonald: State judicial service

 On November 24, 2009, Governor Tim Pawlenty appointed MacDonald a judge for the First Judicial District.
 She was elected to a six-year term in 2012.

 MacDonald served over eight years as a trial court judge presiding over the full panoply of cases arising in state court, including criminal, civil, family, housing, juvenile and specialty courts.
-She presided over thousands of jury trials, bench trials and evidentiary hearings.
+She presided over jury trials, bench trials and evidentiary hearings.
 She was a presiding judge in two specialty courts: the Dakota County Adult Drug Court and Juvenile Court.
 She worked to improve courthouse security as co-chair of the Dakota County Court Security Committee and improve operations and efficiencies of the justice system through leadership on the Dakota County Project Steering Committee for National Center for State Courts.

 MacDonald was a frequent lecturer and guest speaker.
 She worked to train and mentor other judges by serving as a faculty member at the Judicial Trial Skills Program for New Judges; co-chair of and contributing author to the MDJF Judge Handbook; and frequent speaker and presenter at the MDJF Annual Conference of Judges.

 In 2016, MacDonald was elected by peers statewide to serve at the Vice President of the Minnesota District Judges Foundation (“MDJF”) from 2016 to 2018.
 She served in this role until June 5, 2018, when she resigned in order to become the U.S. Attorney for the District of Minnesota.